richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 ```

 # API Example Code

-Additionally, each member of the team should create two use cases of their own (and example code) for the part of the project for which they intend to take responsibility.
-These can still be done as a group, but should represent a variety of areas of the overall project.

 The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.